-Alexander Ruban is User Acquisition Lead at Product Madness, a mover and shaker in social casino apps.
+Alexander Ruban is Head of Growth Strategy at Product Madness, a mover and shaker in social casino apps.
 Alexander started his UA career at popular mobile gaming companies like Pixonic and Wargaming.
 He soon became a team lead who worked in ad networks, influencer marketing and ad tech projects.
 Currently, Alexander leads a team at Product Madness that covers programmatic advertising, influencer marketing, App Store Optimization (ASO) and Apple Search Ads (ASA).

 Read Alexander's latest article: "Part 2: Mastering YouTube Influencer Marketing for Mobile Apps"

 I started gaming when I was five and received my first console - Dendy (a Russian clone of Nintendo).
 I later became a hardcore World of Warcraft player and decided my hobby should also be my job, landing my first job at Game Insight.
 After a year in quality assurance, I grew fond of marketing and began a long journey in user acquisition at Pixonic, Wargaming, Gaming Point and now Product Madness.

 Since then, I have worked with game developers and project managers throughout my UA career.
 It gave me a helicopter view of the mobile gaming industry and inspired me to learn more.

 There are so many opportunities that you will never get bored.
 Mobile marketing evolves and changes with the speed of light which allows you to test more hypotheses and approaches.
 It’s a fun process of iteration and tracking everything you do to get good insights.

 Flexibility, an open mind and adaptability to new learnings.